AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 2.md

 Below critical moisture, soil is also quite comfortable.
 In deserts.
 New precipitation is limited, and immediately gets evaporated.

 Thus, 2 preferred states.
 One in dry season and one in wet season.

+Budyko-curve.
+Excursions above and below critical moisture content cause actual ET to defer from potential ET.

+Looking at the long-term partitioning.
+It is not as simple as P - ET, as it depends on dynamics and whether soils will dry out below critical moisture content.